 “Game mechanics are rule based systems that facilitate and encourage a user to explore and learn the properties of their possibility space through the use of feedback mechanisms.”

-Amy Jo Kim (courtesy of Shuffle Brain)
+Amy Jo Kim (source of image)

-Hmmm… sounds too “cheem” (deep)?
-Perhaps a more useful way to describe it comes from Amy Jo Kim, who breaks down the participation process into five key points:
+Maybe a more useful way to describe what Game Mechanics is all about comes from Amy Jo Kim, who helps us to breaks down the participation process into five key points:

-1. Earning points – or anything similar like credits, coupons, loyalty, chops, rankings.
+#1 Earning points – Or anything similar like credits, coupons, loyalty, chops, rankings.
 The use of leaderboards/flightboards are popular here as players can immediately see who is winning (and losing) in the game.

-2. Collecting – can be virtual or physical goods such as affiliations to groups, “swords and shields”, toys, books, a set of matching crockery etc
+#2 Collecting – Can be virtual or physical goods such as affiliations to groups, “swords and shields”, toys, books, a set of matching crockery etc.

-3. Feedback – so that players know how well or badly they are doing.
-Best if this can be provided in real-time
+#3 Feedback – So that players know how well or badly they are doing.
+Best if this can be provided in real-time.

 Naturally, game mechanics are already applied prodigiously in online and video gaming worlds.
 Common examples include social networking doyens like Facebook, Foursquare, Twitter, World of Warcraft (duh…it IS a game), Second Life, Slideshare, Youtube, and Flickr.

 There are also physical examples as cited by Kevin, as well as those integrating both online and offline elements.
 Trendspotter Piers Fawkes has a nice list that you can find here.
-With the rise of mobile computing, almost every handphone can be a gaming device.

-1. Start With Your Vision and Work Backwards
+#1 Start With Your Vision and Work Backwards

-What do you want to accomplish?
+What do you wish to accomplish?
 What are the exact deliverables (followers, fans, visitors, ranking, traffic) that you want to achieve?

-2. Make a List of Required User Actions
+#2 Make a List of Required User Actions

 What behavior patterns would they need to adopt in order to sustain your business model?
-What are the actions that you need them to do and how does that add eventually to your bottomline?
+What are the actions that you need them to do?
+How do these actions contribute eventually to your bottom line?

-3. Motivate the Most Important Behaviors
+#3 Motivate the Most Important Behaviors

 Mashable cited Marc Metis, President of Digital Chocolate as saying that “Games have the potential to tap into the full range of human emotions and motivate a wide range of behaviors.”

-i) Mechanisms should be layered.
-The most successful games normally have different levels of gameplay, as well as both individual and communal activities.
+- Layered Mechanisms: The most successful games normally have different levels of gameplay, as well as both individual and communal activities.
 Think Pet Society, World of Warcraft, Farmville and so on.

-iii) Mechanisms should be designed for flexibility and growth.
+- Mechanisms should be designed for flexibility and growth.
 Don’t lock them into one form of gameplay but allow for modularity and expansion.

-4. Evaluate and Adapt
+#4 Evaluate and Adapt

 Learn to listen and respond to what your users/game players are telling you by how they play.
 This requires a fair amount of nuancing and modification of the game play mechanism, rewards, or social dynamics as the activity progresses.